Zoos and Wildlife

 A perfect day out for families with children, whether you are on holiday, enjoying a weekend break or simply having a day out with the kids is Drusillas Park in East Sussex.

 Across the Solent, one of the most popular zoos in England is the Isle of Wight Zoo.
 Home to one of the biggest collections of tigers and lemurs in the country, the Isle of Wight Zoo preserves many endangered species through research and education.
-If you are visiting Surrey, be sure to see the reptiles, fish, Canadian beavers, rabbits and chipmunks at Beaver Zoological Gardens.
+If you are visiting Surrey, be sure to see the reptiles, birds of prey, deer, rabbits and pine martens at the British Wildlife Centre.

 Zoos in Kent